-The Responsible Entity of the Fund was served with a Statement of Claim (SOC) from the vendor of the 63 Pirie Street property (Property) on 2 March 2023.
-As was previously communicated to unitholders, the Fund had entered a contract to purchase the Property for \$58.68 million.
-Settlement was scheduled to occur in late February 2023, however the Fund was not able to settle the purchase as insufficient equity was raised to permit settlement.
+The Responsible Entity of the Fund was served with a Statement of Claim (SOC) from the vendor of 63PS on 2 March 2023.
+The Fund had entered into a contract to purchase 63PS for \$58.60 million.
+Settlement was scheduled to occur in late February 2023, however the Fund was not able to settle the purchase.
+The Vendor served the Fund with a notice of settlement in respect of the property, requiring the purchase to be completed by 3 July 2024, and subsequently terminated the sale contract on 5 July 2024.